Tom Minkel will retire after coaching his 25th season at MSU in 2015-16; associate head coach Roger Chandler to lead program beginning in 2016-17.

-Chandler has helped produce nine different All-Americans and six Big Ten Champions for a total of 21 All-America selections and nine Big Ten individual titles during his time at Michigan State.
+Chandler has helped produce 10 different All-Americans and six Big Ten Champions for a total of 22 All-America selections and nine Big Ten individual titles during his time at Michigan State.
 He also coached three-time All-American Franklin Gomez, who won a national title in 2009 at 133 pounds.
 In addition, he handles a variety of administrative duties for the program.
 Chandler, who began his coaching career as an assistant at MSU in 1997, was promoted to associate head coach in 2011.

-In addition to his work at Michigan State, Chandler also has been instrumental in establishing and growing youth folkstyle wrestling in the state of Michigan and throughout the entire United States.
-Chandler serves as the vice president of the Michigan Youth Wrestling Association (MYWAY) and also the associate executive director of the National United Wrestling Association for Youth (NUWAY).
-Started in 1991 with 750 members, MYWAY now has more than 9,000 members, while NUWAY - modeling the MYWAY system - has expanded with organizations in 15 states.
+Outside of his work at Michigan State, Chandler also has been instrumental in establishing and growing youth folkstyle wrestling in the state of Michigan and throughout the entire United States.
+Chandler serves as the president of the Michigan Youth Wrestling Association (MYWAY) and also the associate executive director of the National United Wrestling Association for Youth (NUWAY).
+Started in 1998 with 750 members, MYWAY now has more than 9,000 members, while NUWAY -- modeling the MYWAY system -- has expanded with organizations in 15 states.

 A three-time All-American at Indiana, Chandler was inducted into the Indiana University Athletics Hall of Fame in 2008.
 The IU Male Athlete of the Year in 1996-97, Chandler finished eighth at the NCAA Championships in 1995, third in 1996 and second in 1997.
 His only loss at the 1997 NCAA Championships came against Cary Kolat of Lock Haven, a two-time NCAA Champion and 1997 World Championship runner-up.
 The Big Ten Champion at 142 pounds in 1997, Chandler finished his Indiana career with a 134-25 record.
 He graduated from Indiana in 1997 with a degree in sport management.